AdaRoseCannon/adarosecannon.github.io/_posts/2016-06-01-yet-another-progressive-webapp-post.md

 Progressive Web Apps are in flux at the moment, these are the opinions of someone who has been working on web apps before they got conflated with Service Workers and new web tech.

-## Some other writings,
+## Other people's recent thoughts on the issues I will also talk on

 * [Regression toward being mean - Jeremy Keith](https://adactio.com/journal/10736)
 * [State of the Gap by Remy Sharp](https://remysharp.com/2016/05/28/state-of-the-gap)

 ## Before I begin,

-I will be referencing work done at the Financial Times but my views do not represent the opinions of my employer the Financial Times.
+I will be referring to work done at the Financial Times but my views do not represent the opinions of my employer the Financial Times.

 ## Some History and Background